madjin/home-space/README.md

 ### 0. :computer: Hosting

-Where is your Home Space being hosted, locally or on a server?
-There are advantages to both and one can use a combination of hosting methods to adhere to different needs and use-cases.
+Where is your Home Space being hosted?
+There are advantages to using a combination of hosting methods to adhere to different needs and use-cases.

+It's recommended to have a local offline version of your startpage or Home Space for the fastest speeds.
+One option is to host with a singleboard PC like a [Raspberry Pi](https://www.raspberrypi.org/) and web server software such as [Apache](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md) or [Nginx](https://www.raspberrypi.org/documentation/remote-access/web-server/nginx.md) over the local area network.

+Alternatively you can use newer protocols such as [IPFS](https://ipfs.io) or [dat](https://dat.foundation/) to serve your Home Space over peer-to-peer networks for a true off-the-grid experience.

 ### 1. :door: Startpage